 - Go to Insert > Tables > Recommended PivotTable

 - Select the table that most closely represents what you are looking for, keeping in mind any of the fields can later be edited

-If you prefer to start from scratch or have something particular in mind, below are the steps to set up a table manually:
+If you prefer to start from scratch or have something particular in mind for your pivot chart, below are the steps to set up a table manually:

 - Highlight your entire data set